Reserve Officers’ Training Corps (ROTC)

 Additionally, each service offers a two-year program whereby a student may earn a commission after completing two years of ROTC training during the junior and senior undergraduate years or during a two-year graduate degree program.
 This program is designed for transfer students or students unable to take ROTC training during their freshman and sophomore years.

 Each student entering the junior year (freshman or sophomore year if a scholarship recipient) of ROTC enlists in the Army or Air Force Reserve and signs a contract.
 This contract includes a military service commitment and obligates the student to complete the junior and senior year ROTC courses, and to accept a commission as a second lieutenant.
 All contracted cadets receive a tax-free stipend of $300-$500 per month, incremented by academic year.

 Some graduates defer active duty until the attainment of graduate degrees.
 Opportunities also exist for graduate study while on active duty.
 Active duty officers may be selected for enrollment at civilian universities in graduate degree programs.
 When selected, such study is accomplished with full pay and allowances for an officer.

 The purpose of the Army and Air Force ROTC courses is to develop leadership capabilities, to provide expertise in organizational skills, and to qualify students for duty as officers with the Armed Forces of the United States.
 The courses are designed to develop self-confidence, initiative, leadership skills, critical thinking skills, and a sense of duty and honor as a citizen and potential future officer.

 College Scholarship Program

 Details of the scholarship program may be obtained online through the Air Force and Army, and from the ROTC department concerned.
-Refer to the following sections for names of persons who can supply additional information.
+Refer to the department listings for names of persons who can supply additional information.